 Until 1872 passengers from St.Helens to Liverpool had to transfer at St.Helens Junction station, with an average journey duration of 1 hour.
 The article in the Courier described how 16 passenger trains from St.Helens arrived each day and on Sundays 400 to 500 persons took short trips from the station.
 Newton races was probably the most important social occasion at that time and the Courier reported how at the last event, 16,000 persons had gone up the junction from St.Helens over two days between transferring trains.
 The power of the press seems to have worked, however, as on September 20th 1851 the Manchester Courier reported that "The St.Helens Railway Co. are about to erect a commodious new station at the junction with the main line at Sutton."

 The St.Helens Junction / Sutton Oak district was also the location for locomotive manufacturers, engine sheds and sheeting works.
 Edward Borrows' company built about 50 locomotives at their Providence Foundry in Pecker's Hill.
-You can read about the history of the Borrows' works here.
+You can read about the history of the Borrows' works and fellow loco makers John Cross & Co. here.
 In Baxters Lane, where Morrison's supermarket car park now stands, engine sheds stored and maintained locomotives.
 Sutton Oak Shed was located adjacent to the Widnes line in the fork of the Sutton Oak Junction / Broad Oak Junction / Marsh’s Siding lines.
 This was about 250 yards up the St.Helens to Runcorn Gap line from Sutton Oak station and they were a magnet for many a small boy.